raygun101/MarkupKit/README.md

 The first method returns the value associated with the selected row in a given component, and the second selects the row in the given component corresponding to the given value (the selection may optionally be animated).

 ### Custom Data Source/Delegate Implementations
 In order to support static content declaration, `LMPickerView` acts as its own data source and delegate.
 However, an application-specific data source or delegate may be set on an `LMPickerView` instance to provide custom component content or handle component selection events.
-The implementing class should delegate to the given picker view instance as needed.
+The implementing class should delegate to the given picker view instance as needed. `LMPickerView` implements the following data source and delegate methods:

+    - (NSInteger)numberOfComponentsInPickerView:(UIPickerView *)pickerView;
+    - (NSInteger)pickerView:(UIPickerView *)pickerView numberOfRowsInComponent:(NSInteger)component;

+    - (NSString *)pickerView:(UIPickerView *)pickerView titleForRow:(NSInteger)row forComponent:(NSInteger)component

 For example, the following markup declares a picker view containing both static and dynamic components: